Historical revisionism: Basis for historical revision

+Access to new data/records

+The release, discovery, or publicization of documents previously unknown may lead scholars to hold new views of well established events.
+For example, archived or sealed government records (often related to national security) will become available under the thirty-year rule and similar laws.
+Such documents can provide new sources and therefore new analyses of past events that will alter the historical perspective.

-Access to new data: much historical data has been lost.
-Even archives must make decisions based on space and interest on what original material to obtain or to keep.
-At times, documents are discovered or publicized that give new views of well established events.
-Archived material may be sealed by governments for many years, either to hide political scandals or to protect information vital for national security.
-When the archives are opened, they can alter the historical perspective on an event.
-For example, with the release of the ULTRA archives in the 1970s under the British thirty-year rule, much of the Allied high command tactical decisiomaking process was re-evaluated, particularly the Battle of the Atlantic.
+With the release of the ULTRA archives in the 1970s under the British thirty-year rule, much of the Allied high command tactical decisionmaking process was re-evaluated, particularly the Battle of the Atlantic.
 Before the release of the ULTRA archives, there was much debate over whether Field Marshal Bernard Montgomery could have known that Arnhem was heavily garrisoned.
 With the release of the archives, which indicated that they were, the balance of the evidence swung in the direction of his detractors.
 The release of the ULTRA archives also forced a re-evaluation of the history of the electronic computer.